Getting One Payment From An Injury Award With A Structured Settlement Transfer

 Firstly, you are no longer getting money as a result of a court award, and this has negative tax implications.
 Secondly, you are having to put your trust in a private company, and with a lot at stake, and there are a lot of complaints across the internet about some of the companies like J.G.
 Wentworth Direct Finance that handle these transactions.

 Any time you involve a private business, you are inevitably bringing in an extra element of risk.
 That element may be small, but it still definitely exists.
 Make sure you carry out extensive research into both the laws in your state, and the company you will be entrusting with the structured settlement transfer, or when you are doing an outright sale of annuities.

-Reviewing Emergent Capital (EMGC) and Fidelity and Guaranty Life (FGL) - The Ledger Gazette
+Reviewing Emergent Capital (OTCMKTS:EMGC) & Torchmark (TMK) - The Ledger Gazette

 Many, if not all of the links on this website are affiliate links which means that we will be compensated if you choose to buy at some point in the near future.
 Please accept our sincere thanks for your support.